dskrypa/cli_command_parser/docs/_src/groups.rst

     main

     $ grouped_action_flags.py -ab
-    argument conflict - the following arguments cannot be combined: --action_a / -a, --action_b / -b (they are mutually exclusive - only one is allowed)
+    argument conflict - the following arguments cannot be combined: --action-a / -a, --action-b / -b (they are mutually exclusive - only one is allowed)

     $ grouped_action_flags.py -abc
-    argument conflict - the following arguments cannot be combined: --action_a / -a, --action_b / -b, {--action_c / -c,--action_d / -d} (they are mutually exclusive - only one is allowed)
+    argument conflict - the following arguments cannot be combined: --action-a / -a, --action-b / -b, {--action-c / -c,--action-d / -d} (they are mutually exclusive - only one is allowed)

     $ grouped_action_flags.py -c
-    argument missing - the following argument is required: --action_d / -d (because --action_c/-c was provided)
+    argument missing - the following argument is required: --action-d / -d (because --action-c/-c was provided)

     $ grouped_action_flags.py -cd
     c